jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/Nested Methods/task.md

 In Scala, it's possible to define methods within other methods.
 This is useful when you have a function which is only supposed to be used once.
-For example, you may want to implement the factorial function in a tail recursive style, but do not want to allow the user to call the function with an arbitrary accumulator parameter.
+For example, you may want to implement the factorial function using an accumulator to make the program more efficient.
+At the same time do not want to allow the user to call the function with an arbitrary accumulator parameter.
 In this case you expose a normal one-parameter function `factorial` which calls the nested tail-recursive implementation `fact` with the appropriate accumulator: